-*Compare to Pepco’s 7.01 cents/kWh through September 2019 for electricity that is about 3% wind and solar; the rest is mostly coal, natural gas, and nuclear.
-The rates for wind power in this table would add between $9 and $27 to the average monthly electric bill of $131.16 for a residence in Maryland.
-The 100% solar option would add about $60 to the average monthly bill.
+*For Pepco Maryland customers; different prices apply for BGE or Potomac Edison customers.
+Compare price to Pepco’s weighted average price of electricity (for June 1, 2019 to May 31, 2020) of 8.06 cents/kWh.
+Pepco’s electricity is about 3% wind and solar; the rest is mostly coal, natural gas, and nuclear.
+The rates in this table would result in a savings of $8.18 (in the case of AEP) or add between $4.14 and $5.08 (in the case of Groundswell) to the average monthly electric bill of $131.16 for a residence in Maryland.

 Under Maryland law, you can choose a supplier for your electricity other than Pepco (or BG&E or Potomac Edison if you live in the part of Montgomery County that they serve).
 Your monthly electric bill will then have one payment with two parts – the first part to Pepco/BG&E/Potomac Edison as the distributor, to maintain the electric wires in your neighborhood; and a second part for your “electric supply” that goes to the supplier that you choose.

 The process of signing up for a supplier is done online or by telephone and is simple – you will need to check your electrical bill to provide your current utility account number as part of the sign-up process.